Vladimir Putin

-Under Putin's leadership, Russia has undergone democratic backsliding and a shift to authoritarianism.
-His rule has been characterised by endemic corruption and human-rights violations, including the imprisonment and repression of political opponents, the intimidation and suppression of independent media in Russia, and a lack of free and fair elections.
-Putin's Russia has scored poorly on Transparency International's Corruption Perceptions Index, the Economist Intelligence Unit's Democracy Index, Freedom House's Freedom in the World index, and the Reporters Without Borders Press Freedom Index.
-Putin is the second-longest currently serving European president, after Alexander Lukashenko of Belarus.
+Under Putin's rule, the Russian political system has been transformed into an authoritarian dictatorship with a personality cult.
+His rule has been marked by endemic corruption and widespread human rights violations, including the imprisonment and suppression of political opponents, intimidation and censorship of independent media in Russia, and a lack of free and fair elections.
+Russia has consistently received very low scores on Transparency International's Corruption Perceptions Index, The Economist Democracy Index, Freedom House's Freedom in the World index, and the Reporters Without Borders' World Press Freedom Index.